Porsche 550: History

-Inspired by the original "No.1" mid-engined Porsche 356/1 which was created by Ferry Porsche, as well as Spyder prototypes built and raced by Walter Glöckler starting in 1951, the factory decided to build a mid-engine car designed for use in auto racing.
+Inspired by the original "No.1" mid-engined Porsche 356/1 which was created by Ferry Porsche, as well as Spyder prototypes built and raced by Walter Glöckler starting in 1951, the factory decided to build a mid-engined car designed for use in auto racing.
 The Porsche 550 Spyder was introduced at the 1953 Paris Auto Show.
 The 550 was very low to the ground, in order to be efficient for racing.
 In fact, during the 1954 Mille Miglia, German Formula One racer Hans Herrmann drove it under closed railroad crossing gates.

 Racing history

 The first three hand-built prototypes came in a coupé with a removable hardtop.
 The first (550-03) raced as a roadster at the Nurburgring Eifel Race in May 1953 winning its first race.
 Later that year the 550 took class wins in the 24 Hours of Le Mans and the Carrera Panamericana; the Carrera Panamericana win was commemorated with the Carrera branding for later Porsches with performance options.
 From 1953 to 1957, the Porsche works team evolved and raced the 550 with outstanding success and was recognized wherever it appeared.
 The silver Werks cars were painted with spears of different colors on the rear fenders to aid recognition from the pits.
 Hans Herrmann’s particularly famous ‘red-tail’ car No 41 went from victory to victory.
 For such a limited number of 90 prototype and customer builds, the 550 Spyder was always in a winning position, usually finishing in the top three results in its class.
 During its tenure with the works team it was challenged only twice among the smaller cars at the 1954 24 Hours of Le Mans, with a 1.5-liter OSCA MT4 finishing ahead but disqualified in the 1954 race and a 1.1 liter Lotus Eleven trailing the 1.5 liter winning 550 by one lap in the 1957 race.
 The 1956 version, the 550A with a lighter and more rigid spaceframe chassis, gave Porsche its first overall win in a major sports car racing event, the 1956 Targa Florio, not a part of the World Championship that year, though.
 During this era Porsche was the first European car manufacturer to get race sponsorship for North American events, which was through Fletcher Aviation, who Porsche was working with to design a light aircraft engine, and later Telefunken and Castrol.